 Kentucky’s past is nothing short of intriguing and there are many ways to experience it.
-Thankfully, several historic sites have been preserved and some are simply a part of the state’s beautiful landscape.
+Did you know there are hiking trails with ancient ruins in Kentucky?
+Thankfully, several historic sites throughout the state have been preserved and some are simply a part of the state’s beautiful landscape.
 But all of them are accessible, some easier than others, and all are worth a visit to understand Kentucky’s diverse past.

 Address: 94 Green St. Wickliffe, KY 42087